Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 **Disadvantages:**

-* You have to what you want in your OS before you build it.
+* You have to know what you want in your OS before you build it.
 * Changes to the OS configuration require a rebuild.

 In many cases, the advantages here outweigh the disadvantages.
 It is without